-- auto repair and maintenance
+- Auto repair and maintenance

-- engine repair
+- Engine repair

-- electronic and electrical components
+- Electronic and electrical components

-- heating and cooling
+- Heating and cooling

-- automatic transmissions
+- Automatic transmissions

-- manual drive trains and axles
+- Manual drive trains and axles

 Learn more details about the ASE Certification Exam.

-Can You Take The ASE Certification Exam Online?
+Can You Take the ASE Certification Exam Online?

-Take FREE practice ASE Certification tests.
+You do, however, have the online option to take FREE practice ASE Certification tests.

-Does The ASE Certification Expire?
+Does an ASE Certification Expire?

 Each ASE certification is valid for five years.
 You must retake the test in order to get recertified.
-In order to get your ASE recertifications, you must:

 Even if you’ve let the certification lapse, as long as you have proof you’ve previously taken and passed the exam, you are eligible to become recertified.